Raiders of the Lost Ark (1981)

 In 2005, BMFI launched the Barrie M.Ford Children’s Visual Literacy Program, which presents the See Hear Feel Film curriculum developed at the Jacob Burns Film Center, to third-grade students in the Delaware Valley.
 This visual literacy and arts education program for third-graders develops students' essential critical viewing skills while sparking their imaginations and multiple modes of creative expression.
 They will learn to write and tell stories with greater confidence, clarity, and joy while being introduced to the techniques of cinematic storytelling and being exposed to world cultures, all while fulfilling PA Core Standards for English Language Arts.
 Learn more about this program that BMFI provides free of charge to public schools, and urge your child's teacher to participate.

 These offerings allow aspiring filmmakers to learn more about different aspects of the art and craft of the cinematic process, usually in a very hands-on way.
 Our flagship program, the Summer Filmmaking Workshop, brings together a dozen teenagers for six weeks to spend one memorable summer learning about, creating through, and collaborating on the entire filmmaking process.

 Since BMFI's first film studies classes in the fall of 2005, more than 150 distinct courses, seminars, and discussion series have been offered.
-This catalog allows our students, patrons, and other supporters to get a sense of the education program's breadth, and is a resource so current and future students may request a class they may have missed out on previously.
+This archive allows our students, patrons, and other supporters to get a sense of the education program's breadth, and is a resource so current and future students may request a class they may have missed out on previously.
 And, if you notice a cinema topic that hasn't been covered but you think should be, please let us know.